 Spelling Bee---is a spelling competition where students compete in their school against other students and may be able to compete against students from other local and state schools as well as schools from across the country.
 This is open to students in Grades 3-5.
+This program is led under the direction of our Instructional Specialist Mrs. Ashley Brown.

-STEM Club: Selected students in various grades will work together on STEM activities and challenges throughout the school year.
+STEM Club and Design Challenges: Selected students in various grades will work together on STEM activities and challenges throughout the school year.
 This club is under the direction of Mrs. Stephanie Hollimon.